 You also want to keep in mind other financial impacts of owning a home.
-Whether it is new construction or a lived in property, there will be issues that come up.
-You want to be cognizant on your down payment to ensure you have enough in short term savings should something arise.
+Whether it is new construction or a lived-in property, there will be issues that come up.
+You want to be cognizant of your down payment to ensure you have enough in short term savings should something arise.
 Plan to have even more saved alway if you plan to embark on any new projects once you move it.

 You are unsure of your future.

 Being unsure of your future as a far less quantitative approach to figuring out.
-The best answer is that home ownership can be successful regardless of you future plans.
+The best answer is that homeownership can be successful regardless of your future plans.
 The main thing to understand is that as long as you have a few key principles determine, you will be fine handling the uncertain questions.
 See below to help turn this emotional question into a financial and business decision.

 Lastly, you can always choose to sell.
 Assuming you keep up with your house and purchase in a solid location, you can expect to make money on your property after selling it.
 Use this as a short term approach to offloading the responsibility or as a final cash sum after years of renting as discussed before.